CERT/CC

 rwcount(1) summarizes SiLK Flow records across time, producing textual output with counts of bytes, packets, and flow records for each time bin.

 rwstats(1) summarizes SiLK Flow records by a user-specified key comprised of record attributes, computes values from the flow records that match each key, sorts the results by the value to generate a Top-N or Bottom-N list, and prints the results.
-Users can define new key fields and value fields using plug-ins written in C or PySiLK.
+Users may define new key fields and value fields using plug-ins written in C or PySiLK.

 rwtotal(1) summarizes SiLK Flow records by a specified key and prints the sum of the byte, packet, and flow counts for flows matching the key.